Skip to Content

 Supermarket garlic is from warmer weather varieties, so stick to varieties that have been bred to grow well in a cooler summer.
 But, if you’d like to use spring/green garlic in salads and cooking, supermarket garlic works well.
 We buy our garlic at COSTCO and in the spring plant a whole bag of it for salads: best garlic ever!!!

-If your soil is liable to waterlogging it is well work dibbing a deeper hole and dropping some sharp sand in before the garlic clove, or you could sow in the greenhouse and plant out in the spring.
+If your soil is liable to water logging it is well worth dibbing a deeper hole and dropping some sharp sand in before the garlic clove, or you could sow in the greenhouse and plant out in the spring.

 There is very little more to growing garlic, just keep weed-free and water in a dry spell and you should have plenty of bulbs in the summer.